djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 Embracing eventual consistency allows distributed systems to achieve:

-- **High Throughput:** Eliminating the need for immediate synchronization enables systems to handle a higher volume of operations.
+- **High throughput** is achieved as the system avoids immediate synchronization, allowing for a greater volume of operations.
-- **Fault Tolerance:** The system can continue operating even if some nodes are unreachable, as updates will propagate when connectivity is restored.
+- **Fault tolerance** enables the system to remain operational even when some nodes are unreachable, with updates propagating once connectivity is restored.
-- **User Experience:** Providing continuous availability enhances user satisfaction, especially in applications where minor delays in data consistency are acceptable.
+- **User experience** improves through continuous availability, particularly in scenarios where slight delays in achieving data consistency are acceptable.

 ### Considerations When Using Eventual Consistency